modrinth/awesome/README.md

 - **[modrinth/theseus](https://github.com/modrinth/theseus)** - The official Modrinth launcher which can be used as a CLI, GUI, and library
 - **[MultifoldLauncher/multifold](https://github.com/MultifoldLauncher/multifold)** - A work-in-progress cross-platform Minecraft launcher
 - **[PolyMC/PolyMC](https://github.com/PolyMC/PolyMC)** - A power-user launcher for Minecraft that allows you to easily manage multiple installations at once
+- **[QuestCraftPlusPlus/QuestCraft](https://github.com/QuestCraftPlusPlus/QuestCraft)** - A port of Minecraft: Java Edition to the Meta Quest Platform
 - **[Voxelum/x-minecraft-launcher](https://github.com/Voxelum/x-minecraft-launcher)** - A Minecraft launcher focusing on modern UX and disk efficiency

 ## Libraries